 - The Sympathizer by Viet Thanh Nguyen

-In addition to tracking my books on Goodreads, I’m also going to keep track on this cute bookshelf page that I copied off of Pinterest.
+In addition to tracking my books on Goodreads, I’m also going to keep track of this cute bookshelf page that I copied off of Pinterest.
 Most of my layouts are pretty simple, but I couldn’t resist this one (and it’s SO easy to do!).

-What are your reading goals for 2017?
+What are your reading goals?